 In the rush to develop new capabilities that improve the user experience and attract new customers, some mobile app developers unknowingly build mobile apps with security and privacy flaws that leak data and put everyone at risk.
 Personally Identifiable Information (PII) is sensitive data such as a user’s full name, username, email address, phone number, location, account numbers, device ID, device serial number, Social Security Number and more.

-Security breaches can result in lost business, damaged brand reputation and financial penalties for failing to comply with laws such as the California Consumer Privacy Act (CCPA), Global Data Privacy Regulation (GDPR) and the Health Insurance Portability and Accountability Act (HIPAA).
+Security breaches can result in lost organization, damaged brand reputation and financial penalties for failing to comply with laws such as the California Consumer Privacy Act (CCPA), Global Data Privacy Regulation (GDPR) and the Health Insurance Portability and Accountability Act (HIPAA).

 Major Mobile AppSec Breaches